 Carolyn Cassady, who died on Friday at the age of 90.

 I had history.
 As a teenage Beat fanatic, I’d been a visitor at Carolyn’s flat in Belsize Park in London, before she moved to the Home Counties.
-I’d bring friends and alcohol around, and we also met a couple of times at The Chelsea Arts Club, where she’d been given a complimentary membership that she felt bad about seldom using.
-Perhaps, over the course of four years in the mid-1990s, when I was 17 to 21, we saw each other ten times, and then my visits became less frequent.
-In the meantime, aged 18, I had travelled to the States and driven a $500 Chevrolet van from the east coast to the west.
-Carolyn had given me and my two friends Ginsberg’s number in New York – more of which later.
+I’d bring friends and alcohol around, and we also met a couple of times at the Chelsea Arts Club, where she’d been given a complimentary membership that she felt bad about seldom using.
+Perhaps, over the course of four years in the mid-1990s, when I was in my late teens, we saw each other ten times, and then my visits became less frequent.
+In the meantime, aged 18, I had traveled to the States and drove a $500 Chevrolet van from the east coast to the west.
+Carolyn had given me and my two friends Ginsberg’s number in New York—more of that later.
 I only went to her home in Berkshire twice, the second time for the Dazed interview.
 In fact, the last contact I had with her was in 2004.

 Carolyn's husband, Neal Cassady (left) poses with her lover, Jack Kerouac